atlas-lion91/Deployment_7/README.md

 - A GitHub account and repository for the banking application source code and Dockerfiles.
 - A configured CI/CD environment with Jenkins installed and Docker and Terraform ready for use.

+**GitHub for Version Control**
+- **What**: GitHub is a web-based platform for version control using Git.
+It allows multiple developers to collaborate on a codebase, track changes, and manage the software development process.
+- **Why**: GitHub is widely used for version control because it provides a centralized location for code, making it easy for teams to collaborate.
+It also offers a range of features like pull requests, code reviews, and issue tracking that enhance the development process.

+**Amazon RDS for Database Management**
+- **What**: Amazon RDS (Relational Database Service) is a managed database service by AWS.
+It supports multiple database engines, including MySQL, and simplifies database administration tasks such as provisioning, patching, backup, recovery, and scaling.
+- **Why**: Amazon RDS is chosen for its ease of management, automated backups, and scalability.
+It ensures that the database is reliable and secure, with high availability options.

+**Docker for Containerization**
+- **What**: Docker is a platform for developing, shipping, and running applications in containers.
+Containers package an application and its dependencies into a single unit for consistent deployment.
+- **Why**: Docker simplifies the deployment process by packaging the application and its dependencies, ensuring that it runs consistently across different environments.
+It is lightweight, efficient, and allows for efficient scaling of applications.

+**Terraform for Infrastructure Provisioning**
+- **What**: Terraform is an open-source infrastructure-as-code tool.
+It enables users to define and provision infrastructure using a declarative configuration language.
+- **Why**: Terraform allows for infrastructure provisioning in a consistent and automated manner.
+It ensures that the infrastructure is versioned, reproducible, and can be scaled as needed.

+**Jenkins for Automation**
+- **What**: Jenkins is an open-source automation server that helps automate various parts of the software development process, including building, testing, and deploying code.
+- **Why**: Jenkins streamlines the CI/CD process by automating tasks, like building Docker images, running tests, and deploying to ECS.
+It ensures reliability, consistency, and rapid development.

+**ECS for Container Orchestration**
+- **What**: Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that simplifies the deployment, management, and scaling of containerized applications using Docker containers.
+- **Why**: ECS is chosen for its ability to manage and scale Docker containers seamlessly.
+It ensures high availability and fault tolerance while simplifying the deployment and management of containers.

+These technologies were selected to streamline the deployment process, ensuring agility, security, and scalability while maintaining consistency and predictability in the development and deployment of the containerized banking application.

 ## System Diagram